 Judith V. Jordan, Ph.D.

-Director of the Jean Baker Miller Training Institute
+Founding theorist and practitioner of Relational-Cultural Theory; director of Jean Baker Miller Training Institute

-Dr. Jordan authored the book Relational-Cultural Therapy in 2010 as part of the American Psychological Association's "Theories of Psychotherapy" series.
+Jordan authored the book Relational-Cultural Therapy in 2010 as part of the American Psychological Association's "Theories of Psychotherapy" series.
 Dr. Jon Carlson, series co-editor, lauded Relational-Cultural Theory as "One of the ten most important psychological theories today."
-Judy co-authored the book Women's Growth in Connection and edited Women's Growth in Diversity, The Complexity of Connection, and The Power of Connection.
-She has published over forty original reports (many as works in progress at the Stone Center) and twenty-five chapters, and been co-author for three books.
+Jordan co-authored Women's Growth in Connection and edited Women's Growth in Diversity, The Complexity of Connection, and The Power of Connection.

 Jordan has written, lectured, and conducted workshops nationally and internationally on the subjects of women's psychological development, gender differences, mothers and daughters, mothers and sons, empathy, psychotherapy, marginality, diversity, mutuality, courage, competence and connection, women's sexuality, gender issues in the workplace, relational practice in the workplace, new models of leadership, traumatic disconnections, conflict and competition, and a relational model of self.